rafabene/rafabene.github.io/_posts/2019-07-12-10-joined-oracle.md

 However, at the end of this decade, I'm changing my home in every possible sense.

-First, I moved from [Orlando-FL](https://www.google.com/maps/place/Orlando-FL), where I lived since 2015 to live again in Brasília-DF.
+First, I moved from [Orlando-FL](https://www.google.com/maps/place/Orlando-FL), where I lived since 2017 (I lived in Raleigh-NC since 2015) to live again in Brasília-DF.

 Second, today I joined [Oracle](http://www.oracle.com) as a Cloud-Native Developer Advocate in LAD (Latin America Division).
 Here I have the mission to help customers to adopt open-source solutions (Yes!) using Oracle's Cloud-Native Linux solutions portfolio.